thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

     repostsCount: number; // Number of reposts
     parentPostId?: string; // ID of the post being replied to
-    mentionedPubkeys: string[]; // Array of pubkeys mentioned in this reply }
+    mentionedPubkeys: string[]; // Array of pubkeys mentioned in this reply
+    isUpvoted: boolean; // Whether the requesting user has upvoted this reply (only for get-post-details)
+    isDownvoted: boolean; // Whether the requesting user has downvoted this reply (only for get-post-details) }
   ```